weld/core/jsf/permalink/readme.txt

 local URL to access the running application:

  http://localhost:8080/weld-permalink

+Alternatively, run ant restart to have the app copied to you ${jboss.home}

 But you may want to take advantage of the embedded servlet containers.